kboygit/Rapollo/README.md

 [![Rapollo](http://img.youtube.com/vi/i7Fr7sLepgA/0.jpg)](http://youtu.be/i7Fr7sLepgA)

 Battlers in Fliptop:
-This is link is all credits to Fliptop and not for profit gain [![Rapollo](http://img.youtube.com/vi/OxS28uUWZrM/0.jpg)](http://youtu.be/OxS28uUWZrM)
+This link directs you to Fliptop.All credits to Fliptop and not for monetary gain.
+[![Rapollo](http://img.youtube.com/vi/OxS28uUWZrM/0.jpg)](http://youtu.be/OxS28uUWZrM)